bartvandebiezen/css-conventions/css-conventions.md

 ### Use Less/Sass commenting style '//' for comments pointless for debugging.

 - Applicable for commenting code not visible in CSS, such as mixins, or variables.
-It assures you don't have loose comments floating around in dev version: Less/Sass style comments are also always compiled out.
+It assures you don't have loose comments floating around in dev version: Less/Sass style comments are always compiled out.
 - Comments outside rules should be separated by a single empty line.
 - Do not add extra dividers to mark a comment.
 If needed, change your code coloring to identify comment blocks.
 - Use markdown within comments.